List of birds of the Faroe Islands: History

-In the 19th century, the islands were occasionally visited by black-browed albatross; one bird regularly summering with gannets for 34 years before it was killed for the Natural History Museum in Copenhagen.
-The great auk also visited the Faroes and may have bred there, but became extinct throughout its range in the North Atlantic in the early 19th century due to human predation.
-The pied raven, a colour morph of the common raven, also occurred but all had been killed by the middle of the 20th century.
+The great auk formerly bred on the Faroes, but became extinct throughout its range in the North Atlantic in the early 19th century due to human predation; the last Faroese record was on Stóra Dímun on 1 July 1808.
+The pied raven, a colour morph of the common raven, also occurred, but the last confirmed record was in 1902.
+Normal all-black common ravens remain widespread in the archipelago.

 Historically, harvesting seabirds for food was an important source of nutrition for the islanders.
 A reduced and strictly regulated harvest, mainly of fulmars and puffins, continues.
 In general, the seabirds and their nesting areas are now strongly protected.

-The following tags highlight several categories of occurrence other than regular migrants and residents.